groverkaran/django-comments-tree/docs/example.rst

  #.
 No nested comments.

-This example project tests the initial features provided by django-comments-xtd.
+This example project tests the initial features provided by django-comments-tree.
 Setup the project as explained above.

 Some hints:
  * Log out from the admin site to post comments, otherwise they will be automatically confirmed and no email will be sent.